 Don’t Discuss Your Case with Anyone but an Attorney

-After receiving a notice of a complaint you may feel like venting to friends or co-workers.
-This is a bad idea.
-In order to avoid damaging your case or worsening things, it’s important to keep matters to yourself.
+After receiving a notice of a complaint, you may feel like venting to friends or co-workers.
+It is a bad idea.
+To avoid damaging your case or worsening things, you should keep matters to yourself.

 Right to Legal Help